SandeepSuthar169/Experiments-Tracking-DVC-Pipeline/README.md

 ## Experiments Tracking with DVC Pipeline
 This project demonstrates how to set up and manage machine learning experiments using DVC (Data Version Control).
-It provides a structured approach to track data, code, and experiments efficiently.
+It provides a structured approach to track data, code, and experiments efficiently .

 ### ​ Project Structure